 #1 – Good Source Of Vitamins And Minerals

-One tomato provides over 40% of essential vitamin C, a naturalpowerful antioxidant useful in controlling carcinogenic activities in the body.
-Vitamin A is necessary in the boosting of the body’s immune system.
+One tomato provides over 40% of essential vitamin C, a naturally powerful antioxidant useful in controlling carcinogenic activities in the body.
+Vitamin A is necessary for the boosting of the body’s immune system.

 #2 – Reduction Of Cholesterol Levels In The Body

 Tomatoes are a good source of lycopene, which is a very useful component in the body.
 Lycopene limits the oxidation of the serum lipid that forms around the cardiovascular system.
 Including tomatoes in your diet will lower the levels of LDL cholesterol and triglycerides, assisting with the prevention of high blood pressure and heart disease. [source]

 The presence of Vitamin K helps in the ability of the blood to clot in case there is an injury in the body.
 Moreover, it is essential in strengthening the bones, hence preventing osteoporosis.
 In addition, it helps in balancing the intake of the essential nutrients into the body. [source]

 #4 – Reduces The Risk Of Bleeding In The Liver